HQSquantumsimulations/qoqo_examples/documentation/src/circuits/noise.md

 # Noise Operations

 qoqo/roqoqo enables the user to construct finely controlled noise models.
-Noise acting on the quantum computer is modeled as noise operations acting on individual qubits between unitary gates applied on the quantum computer.
+Noise acting on the quantum computer is modeled as noise operations acting on individual qubits in between each unitary gate applied on the quantum computer.

 The noise operations can be directly added to a quantum circuit and can be simulated by compatible backends.
 Since noise cannot be actively controlled on a quantum computer normally, the noise operations are defined as [Pragma](pragma.md) operations in qoqo/roqoqo.
 The strength of the noise is determined by defining a `gate_time` and a `rate`.
 The noise Pragma operation affects the system as a Lindblad type noise acting on the system with the rate `rate` for the time `gate_time`.